masterWGG/Odin-Recipes/README.md

-A simple web page written using only HTML.
+A simple web page written using only HTML and CSS.

 Live preview: https://masterwgg.github.io/Odin-Recipes/